MishaLaskin/rad/README.md

 * '--load_step' - This variable is the only one sent in via an argument.
 It loads the model trained to the corresponding step.
 For the project, we tested on models traned to between 10,000 and 30,000 steps, with 5,000 step increments.
 * '--eval_steps' - This variable denotes the number of evaluation steps to run.
 An evaluation step consists of some number of episodes.
 * '--num_eval_episodes' - This variable tells us how many episodes should run per step.
+* '--train_data_augs' - This variable should be set to the data augmentation used when training.
 * '--attack_prob' - This variable denotes the adversarial attack probability.
 The observation is modified to an adversarial one at a rate approximately equivalent to this probability.
 * '--adversarial_iters' - This variable denotes the number of iterations that the adversarial gradient ascent on the observations runs for.
 The number used for the project was 10.
 * '--train_dir' - This variable should point to the top level model directory inside 'tmp'.
 This should be created during training.

 The above variables are already set per the original project parameters.
 They can be left alone and the script can be directly called to replicate the project.
-The only ones you may need to modify are 'train_dir' and 'work_dir'.
+The only ones you may need to modify are 'train_dir', 'work_dir', and 'train_data_augs'.
+The terminal output gives the evaluation results.
+The main directory corresponding to the test is saved in the 'test' directory, with some of the parameter settings above identifying it.
+Within this directory, images of observations and the correponding adversarial observations are stored in the 'image' subdirectory.
+A video of the episodes are saved in the 'video' subdirectory.

 ## Training the LSTM on the Cartpole Swingup Task
 First, we go over training the LSTM.
 You should call 'scripts/run_lstm.sh' to train the LSTM.
 This file calls 'train_lstm.py' with some parameters.
 Again, the script can be directly called as it is, to replicate the project.
 We walk through some of the parameters to give the reader familiarity.